-Megan enjoys spending time and traveling with her husband, two active kids and rescue dog, and lives in Roseville, CA. She enjoys swimming, reading, meditating, yoga and playing golf—she was on the inaugural women’s golf team at Cal Poly in 2000.
+Ms. Stedtfeld lives in Roseville, California, and enjoys spending time and traveling with her husband, two active kids, and rescue dog.
+Her interests include swimming, reading, meditating, yoga, and playing golf; she was on the inaugural women’s golf team at Cal Poly in 2000.